MESepehr/MESepehr.github.io/README.md

 # CV HTML Template
-## Don't you Wanna host your CV online?
+## Don't you wanna host your CV online?
 1- Copy this template to your local machine,

 2- Change it to your liking,